swoyamrajbhandari/PichinchaBank_RD/Final-Submissions/Requirements Document/PichinchaBank-RequirementsDocument.md

 ### 4. Customer Profile

 #### **Description**
-This feature allows the customer to manage their personal details related to international transfers.
-This information includes the ordering customer data found on the RTA form, such as name, identification, address, phone number, email, and account number to debit, as well as the verification PIN.
+This feature allows the Customer to manage their personal details related to international transfers.
+This information includes the ordering Customer data found on the RTA form, such as name, identification, address, phone number, email, and account number to debit, as well as the verification PIN.

 **Priority**: Low